Frequently Asked Questions

 1. If I already speak the language, should I avoid majoring in it?

-You can definitely major in a language that you can already speak and the formal study of that language will provide many advantages.
-People who grow up speaking a language don’t automatically know how to write in that language, or write at a level that a prospective employer would want.
-By studying the language, you will also increase your ability to speak well, and expand your knowledge of the culture and literature.
-Developing your skills in reading and writing a language, even if you already speak it, will open the door to many more career possibilities.
+You can certainly major in a language that you already speak, and the formal study of that language will provide many advantages.
+People who grow up speaking a language don’t automatically know how to write in that language or write at a level that a prospective employer would expect.
+By studying the language, you will also learn to speak well and expand your knowledge of the cultures and literatures linked to that language.
+Developing your skills in reading and writing a language, even if you already speak it, will open the door to many more career opportunities and possibilities.

 2. If I want to improve my English, should I avoid majoring in Modern Languages because I won’t be taking classes in English?